 ☑️ Helping with depositions and discovery

-One of our recent paralegal graduates, Sadique Alexander, decided to work in personal injury.
-He completed his internship at Diamond & Diamond Lawyers LLP, a Toronto law firm that specializes in this are of law.
+One of our paralegal graduates, Sadique Alexander, decided to work in personal injury.
+He completed his internship at Diamond & Diamond Lawyers LLP, a Toronto law firm that specializes in this area of law.

 “During my internship, I had to complete FSCO forms, contact clients, schedule appointments and liaise with insurance companies to get client benefits paid after their motor vehicle accidents.